andrexm/lunar/README.md

 <div hideOnMouseLeave>Don't forget me 😢</div>
 ```

-As in the previous tool, we can combine it with the _data-hidecontrols_ to create a more dynamic functionality.
+As in the previous tool, we can combine it with the _data-toggle_ to create a more dynamic functionality.

 ### Programmatically show or hide an element